-- 0 The operation was successful and will return a list, info, or performance (compilation) JSON report. - 1 Compilation failed due to a shader syntax error.
-This will return an error JSON report. - 2 The tool failed due to a configuration error, such as a bad command line option.
-This will always emit human-readable text output, not a JSON report.
+The operation was successful and returns a list, info, or performance (compilation) JSON report.

+Compilation failed because of a shader syntax error.
+This utility returns an error JSON report.

+The tool failed because of a configuration error, such as a bad command line option.
+This utility always emits human-readable text output, not a JSON report.

-Chapter 3 Mali GPU pipelines
+4 Mali GPU pipelines